Convergence analysis of a solver for the linear Poisson--Boltzmann model: Numerical results

-We now test the water solvent models with $\varepsilon_2=78.54$ for the above protein molecules.
-The results of $N_{\rm ite}(\alpha)$ for $\alpha=0.1,0.2,\ldots, 2.0$ are presented in Table \ref{table:2}.
-For a given protein molecule, the computed energies with different $\alpha$ are close to each other, despite of the number of iterations.
-It seems that $\alpha = 1.7$ is always a good choice for acceleration.
-Compared to the original ddLPB ($\alpha=1$), taking $\alpha=1.7$ in the generalized ddLPB can reduce the number of iterations and consequently save the cost.
+In this study, we evaluate the water solvent models with a dielectric constant $\varepsilon_2=78.54$ for the protein molecules under investigation.
+The results of $N_{\rm ite}(\alpha)$ for $\alpha$ values ranging from 0.1 to 2.0 are presented in Table \ref{table:2}.
+We observe that for a given protein molecule, the computed energies with different $\alpha$ values are similar, irrespective of the number of iterations.
+Our findings suggest that $\alpha = 1.7$ consistently provided optimal acceleration.

+Compared to the original ddLPB ($\alpha=1$), the use of $\alpha=1.7$ in the generalized ddLPB method reduces the number of iterations, resulting in cost savings.
+That is to say, the use of optimized $\alpha$ value can improve the efficiency of the generalized ddLPB method in protein simulations.